-Over 3,000 miles of water trails and 2,600 miles of rail-trails connect us all, and that’s thanks in large part to the Michigan Natural Resources Trust Fund (MNRTF).
-The MNRTF has invested over $245 million in our trails in all 83 counties.
+Our state boasts a whopping 3,000 miles of water trails and 2,600 miles of rail-trails.
+Ever wondered who’s behind all this?
+The Michigan Natural Resources Trust Fund (MNRTF) has been the driving force, investing an astounding $245 million in trails across all 83 counties.